plan-systems/design-docs/README.md

 - Peer-to-peer [cloud storage abstraction](PLAN-API-Documentation.md#cloud-file-interface) compatible with distributed storage systems
 - Pluggable content handling and rendering via [channel GUI adapters](PLAN-API-Documentation.md#channel-gui-adapters)
 - “Offline first” to allow work when only part of the network reachable
-- Access controls for the group as a whole or for individual channels or group members
+- Access controls for groups as a whole or for individual channels or members
-- Allow a community peer-host selected content for external/public consumption
+- Allow a community to peer-host select content for external consumption

 PLAN users get:
-- A responsive, engaging, animated, and spatially-aware GUI
+- A responsive, engaging, animated, and intuitive experience
 - A first-class input and display device experience
-- Full horsepower of the user's device/workstation
+- Full horsepower of the device/workstation
 - Complete data ownership and control

 How is PLAN implemented?
 - User client written in [Unity](https://unity3d.com) 3D engine (C# and .NET Core)
-- Peer-to-peer backend node/daemon written in [Go](https://golang.org)
+- Peer-to-peer backend daemon ("node") written in [Go](https://golang.org)
-- Channels are identified and interpreted via self-describing meta data
+- Channels are identified and interpreted via self-describing metadata
 - Access control implemented using channels; each channel is a child of some other channel, up to a root.
 - Local file system caching and partial network resilience to enable offline work

 ## Architecture Synopsis

 PLAN has a 3D/visual frontend with a peer-to-peer backend that uses one or more secure distributed storage providers.
 The PLAN client, written in [Unity](https://unity3d.com), connects to a "community" peer-to-peer PLAN node, a daemon written in [Go](https://golang.org).
-These nodes serve PLAN clients while replicating shared community data across the community's secure federation of nodes.
+These nodes serve PLAN clients while replicating shared community data across the community's federation of nodes.

 What defines a community?
-In PLAN, a community is designed to reflect the human relationships that make up a community, whether that's a household, neighborhood, first-responders unit, off-grid farm, city council, media production, veterans network, maker-space, artist collective, emotional support network, small business, or gaming group.
-The entire community's network traffic and infrastructure is inaccessible to all others, forming a cryptographic "city wall" of privacy and security.
+In PLAN, a community is designed to reflect the human relationships that make up the community, whether that's a household, neighborhood, first-responders unit, off-grid farm, city council, media production, veterans network, maker-space, artist collective, emotional support network, small business, or gaming group.
+The entire community's network traffic and infrastructure is inaccessible to all others, forming a cryptographic _city wall_ of privacy and security.

-A PLAN community is peer-hosted and is formed when one or more founders/organizers gather and together use the community genesis tool that codifies initial governance and administration.
+A PLAN community is formed when one or more founders/organizers gather and together use the community genesis tool that codifies initial governance and administration.
+In that process, they also decide which of the available [StorageProviders](PLAN-API-Documentation.md#persistent-data-interface) implementaitons are best for their needs.
 After that, the founders and subsequent members of the community maintain a copy of the "community keyring", giving members the ability to access the community's shared data repository.
 Anyone _without_ this keyring — anyone _not_ in the community — is _outside_ the community's crypto city wall.

 Inside this outer layer of security, residing on each community node, lives an IRC-inspired channel infrastructure.
 Each PLAN channel entry contains content and metadata that works like HTTP headers, allowing content to be richly interpreted.
 But a channel's "protocol identifier" also contributes to describing how entry content should be interpreted.